flowroute/flowroute-numbers-ruby/README.md

 ##Before you begin

-The following are required before you can deploy the SDK.
+The following is required before you can deploy the SDK.

 ### Have your API credentials

 You will need your Flowroute API credentials (Access Key and Secret Key).
 These can be found on the **Preferences > API Control** page of the [Flowroute](https://manage.flowroute.com/accounts/preferences/api/) portal.
 If you do not have API credentials, contact <mailto:support@flowroute.com>.

-### Know your Flowroute phone number
+### A code text editor

-To create and send a message, you will need your Flowroute phone number, which should be enabled for SMS.
-If you do not know your phone number, or if you need to verify whether or not it is enabled for SMS, you can find it on the [DIDs](https://manage.flowroute.com/accounts/dids/) page of the Flowroute portal.
+Steps in this SDK describe creating one or more script files that allow you to execute the methods.
+Script files can be created either using a terminal window shell or through using a code text editor.
+For example, *Sublime Text*.

 ## Install the required libraries

 > **Note:** You must be connected to the Internet in order to install the required libraries.